-- A Critical Care Paramedic or a Paramedic with a second ALS attendant (second paramedic, R.N. or M.D.) is authorized to monitor a pre-established infusion of Propofol. - 2.
+- 1. A paramedic is authorized to monitor a pre-established infusion of Propofol; a critical care endorsement is required to initiate propofol. - 2.
 Propofol must be administered through an infusion pump. - 3.
 Paramedics may not initiate Propofol therapy, but they may restart the infusion if it is interrupted due to infiltration, accidental disconnection of the IV line, malfunctioning pump, etc. All infusions must be restarted in accordance with the transferring orders. - 4.
 When receiving report from the transferring R.N. or M.D., always verify the physician's orders for infusion rate and check pump flow rate. - 5.
 Patients shall be placed and maintained on cardiac, pulse oximetry and continuous waveform capnography monitors during transport. - 6.
 Vital signs shall be assessed and documented at 15 minute intervals (unless patient condition and /or interventions dictates more frequent intervals) - 7.
 For maintenance of sedation in intubated patients, Propofol dosage will be initiated at the setting the transferring facility achieved sedation.
 If the infusion is not already initiated, advise the facility to begin at 5mcg/kg/min IV.
 Titrate by 5-10mcg/kg/min every 5 minutes until desired effect reached or patient becomes hypotensive. - 8.
-If infusion pump failure occurs and cannot be corrected, the Paramedic shall:a.
+If infusion pump failure occurs and cannot be corrected, the Paramedic shall: - a.
 Discontinue the infusion - b.
 Utilize alternative sedation in accordance with local protocols - c.
 Document in Patient Care Report.